rabwill/short-trey-instructions/instructions.md

 !IMAGE[upload-docs-09.png](instructions303310/upload-docs-09.png)

-## Step 2: Create the declarative agent
+## Step 2: Create the Declarative Agent

-### Add the declarative agent JSON to your project
+### Add the Declarative Agent JSON to Your Project

 1. Close the browser and return to the working folder in VS Code
 2. Create a new file called `trey-declarative-agent.json` within your **appPackage** folder